-The experiments in the previous subsections suggest that GenProg repairs do not impair legitimate requests, an important component of repair quality.
+The experiments in the previous sections suggest that GenProg repairs do not impair legitimate requests, an important component of repair quality.
 Two additional concerns remain.
 First, repairs must not introduce new flaws or vulnerabilities, even when such behavior is not tested by the input test cases.
 To this end, Microsoft requires that security-critical changes be subject to 100,000 fuzz inputs [42] (i.e., randomly generated structured input strings).
 Similarly, we used the SPIKE black-box fuzzer from immunitysec.com to generate 100,000 held-out fuzz requests using its built-in handling of the HTTP protocol.
-The "Generic" column in Figure 11 shows the results of supplying these requests to each program.
-Each program failed no additional tests post-repair: for example, lighttpd failed the same 1410 fuzz tests before and after the repair.
-Second, a repair must do more than merely memorize and reject the exact attack input: it must address the underlying vulnerability.
-To evaluate whether the repairs generalize, we used the fuzzer to generate 10 held-out variants of each exploit input.
+The "Generic" column in Fig. 11 shows the results of supplying these requests to each program.
+Each program failed no additional tests postrepair: For example, lighttpd failed the same 1,410 fuzz tests before and after the repair.
+Second, a repair must do more than merely memorize and reject the exact attack input: It must address the underlying vulnerability.
+To evaluate whether the repairs generalize, we used the fuzzer to generate 10 heldout variants of each exploit input.
 The "Exploit" column shows the results.
 For example, lighttpd was vulnerable to nine of the variant exploits (plus the original exploit attack), while the repaired version defeated all of them (including the original).
-In no case did GenProg's repairs introduce any errors that were detected by 100,000 fuzz
+In no case did GenProg's repairs introduce any errors that were detected by 100,000 fuzz tests, and in every case GenProg's repairs defeated variant attacks based on the same exploit, showing that the repairs were not simply fragile memorizations of the input.